Colin Escott: Career

 His early career involved stints in operations for Island Records and Polygram Records in the 1970s, followed by work for Universal, Sony/Columbia, Warner Bros.-Rhino, Time Life, Capitol-EMI, RCA, and many independent companies, including Bear Family, Sundazed, and Omnivore.

 He also wrote music history pieces for various music industry publications including Record Mirror, Goldmine, and Record Hunter.

 Described as "the foremost authority on Sun Records", in 1992 he and Martin Hawkins published Good Rockin’ Tonight: Sun Records and the Birth of Rock ‘n’ Roll, the first in-depth account of the label's history.
 His 1994 book Hank Williams: The Biography was adapted into the 2015 movie I Saw the Light.
 The multi-CD box set, The Complete Hank Williams, won a 1998 Grammy, and another of his productions, Hank Williams: The Garden Spot Programs, 1950, won a 2014 Grammy.

 In 1999 he received a Lifetime Achievement Award from the Association for Recorded Sound Collections, and in 2011 he was recognized with the Charlie Lamb Award for Excellence in Country Music Journalism.

-Escott co-wrote the 2010 musical theater production Million Dollar Quartet, which received three Tony nominations, and in 2020 wrote a sequel, Million Dollar Quartet Christmas.
+Escott and Floyd Mutrux co-wrote the 2010 musical theater production Million Dollar Quartet, which received three Tony nominations, and in 2020 wrote a sequel, Million Dollar Quartet Christmas.
 He was also part of the writing/producing team adapting the original show for CMT broadcast in 2017.
+Another Escott and Mutrux collaboration, Baby It's You!, premiered in 2011.

 In 2022 he was tapped as a writer for the "audio adventure" podcast series Tennessee Music Pathways.
 That same year, he and co-writer Peter Guralnick released "an epic hardcover book", The Birth of Rock 'n' Roll: The Illustrated Story of Sun Records and the 70 Recordings That Changed the World, in conjunction with the film Elvis.

 Middle Tennessee State University's Center for Popular Music houses the Colin Escott Collection of historical documents and photographs acquired in 2019.